OleMussmann/DS_project/README.md

 mv DS_project MyDataScienceProject
 ```

-3. Edit the `.env` file, choose a docker container for the `NOTEBOOK` variable, for example:
+3. Edit the `.env` file and choose a docker container for the `NOTEBOOK` variable, for example:
 ```
 NOTEBOOK=isbjornlabs/fastai-notebook-cuda10.1:latest
 ```

 4. For quick testing, just use the `workdir` folder to preserve your scripts and data.
-For a serious project, please use a proper project structure like [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/#getting-started) within the `workdir`.
+For a serious project, please consider a proper project structure like [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/#getting-started) within the `workdir`.

 ## 📑 Scripts